Actos Bladder Cancer Lawsuits – Drug Injury Compensation Lawyers

 In February 2012, the French medical journal Diabetologia published a study, Pioglitazone and risk of bladder cancer among diabetic patients in France: a population-based cohort study, that followed nearly 1.5 million diabetic patients, including 155,535 of which took Actos, and found that “Pioglitazone exposure was significantly associated with bladder cancer incidence.”
 The more Actos a person took, and the longer they took it, the higher their risk of bladder cancer.

 Other data, such as animal studies involving mice, has indicated a connection between pioglitazone and bladder cancer, particularly in males.
+In 2015, researchers published an article detailing the way in which evidence of the drug’s dangers had been concealed.

 What do the Actos Lawsuits allege?